tomkat-cr/chalice_crud_backend/README.md

 # soa_crud_backend
-Serverless CRUD Backend based on the AWS Chalice framework, AWS DynamDb database, Auth0 for API authorization, and SOA architecture.
+Serverless CRUD Backend based on the AWS Chalice framework, AWS DynamDb database, and Auth0 for API security.

 AWS Chalice is a serverless Python framework developed by Amazon.
 It shares so many similarities in syntax and semantics with Flask.